Int Poster J Dent Oral Med 20 (2018), No. 1 15. Mar. 2018

 Effect of chitosan on alveolar bone healing

-Jain, Vipin / Eshwar, Shruti / Jain, Vipin / Manvi, Supriya
+Jain, Vipin / Eshwar, Shruthi / Jain, Vipin / Manvi, Supriya

 The healing process is a dynamic procedure, characterised by a sequence of phases and accompanied by some classical symptoms of inflammation such as redness, swelling, pain, and loss of function.
 Chitosan is soluble in an acidic environment and exhibits excellent tissue affinity, and consequently it could be used in hydrogel forms.
 The aim of the study was to evaluate and compare the effect of chitosan hydrogel and concentrated growth factor on alveolar bone healing after third molar extractions.